MED Week Nominations

 BDI Legacy Award for Lifetime Achievement (race neutral)

 Honors individuals who have played an integral role in the creative, technical or professional progress of minority business development over a sustained period of time.

 BDI Leadership Award (race neutral)

-Recognizes an individual, agency or organization who have shown leadership and achieved significant success in creating diversity in the public or private sector.
+Recognizes an individual who have shown leadership and achieved significant success in creating diversity in the public or private sector.